AKASHNEGI-github/MCA-Notes/Object_Oriented_Programming.md

 Asynchronous exceptions are the exceptions that create errors that are not controllable by the program.
 For example-hardware malfunctions, disk failure, etc.

 ### What is Exception Handling
-Conditions responsible for creating errors during the execution of a program are known as Exceptions.
+Exceptions are the conditions responsible for creating errors during the execution of a program.
 Handling these exceptions by either removing these conditions or by using some other operations than normal operations is known as exception handling.

+Exception Handling is implemented by **try{ }** and **catch( ){ }** statements.
+- The **try** statement allows you to define a block of code to be tested for errors while it is being executed.
+- The **throw** keyword throws an exception when a problem is detected, which lets us create a custom error.
+- The **catch** statement allows you to define a block of code to be executed if an error occurs in the try block.

 ### Why do we need Exception Handling
 - Separate Error code from Normal code to help us understand errors easily.
 - Functions/Methods can be handled only by the exceptions they choose.
 The exceptions not chosen will be handled by the caller.
 - Exceptional handling allows the grouping of error types which helps in categorizing them.
 - It makes the program’s error type easy to understand.

-### How to implement Exception Handling
-It is implemented by **try{ }** and **catch( ){ }** statements.
-- The **try** statement allows you to define a block of code to be tested for errors while it is being executed.
-- The **throw** keyword throws an exception when a problem is detected, which lets us create a custom error.
-- The **catch** statement allows you to define a block of code to be executed if an error occurs in the try block.

 ### What is Deep Copy and Shallow Copy
 - **Shallow Copy** - Creates a new object but does not create copies of nested objects; instead, it copies references to the nested objects.
 Thus, changes to nested objects affect both the original and the copied objects.